meitinger/MailArchiver/README.md

 Database Schema
 ---------------
-When archiving a mail, the program extracts the sender, date, subject and body (preferably plain-text, otherwise html) and stores them together with the raw message and the associated user's SID in a table called `Messages`, which must have the following columns:
+When archiving a mail, the program extracts the sender, date, subject and body (preferably plain-text, otherwise HTML) and stores them together with the raw message and the associated user's SID in a table called `Messages`, which must have the following columns: